meertensinstituut/EPICify/README.md

                NOTE: there might be a nodelete policy active!

 If no explicit path to config is given the following locations are tried:
-- epicfy.xml in the current working directory
+- config.xml in the current working directory
-- .epicfy.xml in the user's home directory
+- .epicfy/config.xml in the user's home directory
 ```

 ## Huygens handle server